Fees and fundingFrom affordable government loans to scholarships - we can help you sort your finances

 Home students may also be entitled to help with covering their living costs.
 Apply for a maintenance loan from Student Finance England and it could help you pay for accommodation, travel, food, books and entertainment.
 EU students should check the GOV.UK website to see if they're eligible as well.

-The maximum loan to cover living costs in 2018/19 for LSBU's full academic 31-week year was:
+The maximum loan to cover living costs in 2020/21 for LSBU's full academic 31-week year is:

 Since 1 August 2018, students enrolling on a part-time course of study can apply for a maintenance loan.
 How much you get depends on: